SanderMertens/flecs/docs/Manual.md

 ECS_SYSTEM(world, Collide, Collisions, Position, Velocity);
 ```

 Pipelines are implemented using queries that return matching systems.
-The builtin pipeline has a query that returns systems with a DependsOn relationship on a phase, topology-sorted by the depth in the DependsOn graph:
+The builtin pipeline has a query that returns systems with a DependsOn relationship on a phase, topology-sorted by the depth in the `DependsOn` graph:

 ```c
 flecs.system.System, flecs.pipeline.Phase(cascade(DependsOn))
 ```

 Applications can create their own pipelines which fully customize which systems are matched, and in which order they are executed.
-Custom pipelines can use phases and DependsOn, or they may use a completely different approach.
+Custom pipelines can use phases and `DependsOn`, or they may use a completely different approach.
 This example shows how to create a pipeline that matches all systems with the `Foo` tag:

 ```c
 ECS_TAG(world, Foo);